karoldziadkowiec/FootballOffensivenessAnalyzer/README.md

 ![0](github-img/0.png)

 ## About project
 The system is a university project implemented in a **Jupyter Notebook** environment.
 It aims to calculate a football team's offensiveness over the course of a season, using its data on goals scored, shots taken per game and average ball possession per game.
 Models use **fuzzy logic** algorithms to calculate the membership of fuzzy logic sets.
+The developed fuzzy inference system operates in two modes:
+- processing football team data from a .csv file and calculating offensiveness based on read parameters,
+- calculating offensiveness based on user-provided parameters: team name, league name, goals, shoots per game and ball possession.

 ## Technologies
 - Tools: